Mobile Health Interventions

 - Improved self-reported quality of life

-LvL UP’s digital lifestyle coaches are four characters that portray typical Singaporean lifestyles and who are embedded within an overarching storyline to build a working alliance with intervention users (i.e. a shared understanding about treatment goals and tasks).
-This attachment bond is robustly linked to treatment success.
-More specifically, coaching strategies will be personalised according to (1) an individual’s preferences in lifestyle behaviour and (2) the current stage of change.
+LvL UP features four digital lifestyle coaches typical each representing a typical Singaporean lifestyle.
+Embedded within a compelling story, they aim to build a working alliance with users (i.e. a shared understanding about treatment goals and tasks) and guide them through behaviour change at their own pace.
+More specifically, coaching strategies can be personalised according to (1) an individual’s preferences in lifestyle behaviour and (2) the current stage of change.
 In doing so, the coaching will be rooted in psychoeducation, and cognitive behavioral therapy, covering content in the following three areas:

 - Move More: focused on physical activity, exercise, and sedentary behaviour